Exeter-Diabetes/sde-sw-framework/code_lists/investigations/BMI/info.md

 * We check to make sure the date is within the range expected given the data source and patient DOB and death dates.

-* We use earliest recorded code instance as date of diagnosis.

 * We remove values less than 15 and greater than 100 kg per square meter as these are implausible for adults.

 * We apply additional cleaning rules based on unit codes where available.